Ed Salem

-Edward Joseph Salem (August 28, 1928 – December 21, 2001) was an American professional football quarterback and defensive back.
+Edward Joseph Salem (August 28, 1928 – December 21, 2001) was an American professional football player who was a quarterback and defensive back.
 He was a 1950 College Football All-America Team selection from the University of Alabama Crimson Tide and played one season for the National Football League (NFL)'s Washington Redskins and one season for the Canadian Football League (CFL)'s Montreal Alouettes.

-Salem was born in Tucson, Arizona and arrived in Tuscaloosa, Alabama to play for Harold Drew's Crimson Tide at a time when they were still rising to national prominence.
+Salem was born in Tucson, Arizona, and arrived in Tuscaloosa, Alabama, to play for Harold Drew's Crimson Tide at a time when they were still rising to national prominence.
 He starred on all sides of the ball.
 As a quarterback he was the team's top passer in 1948, 1949 and 1950.
 He was also the Tide's leading rusher in 1948 and top scorer in 1948 and 1949, a season in which he also led the team in interceptions.
 In 1950, he was the Tide's top punt returner.
 In Alabama's 55–0 victory over rival Auburn University in the 1948 Iron Bowl he threw for three touchdowns, rushed for another, and kicked seven extra points.
 Alabama's athletics staff named him one of the Tide's 50 best players in history in 1992.